A nonconforming immersed finite element method for elliptic interface problems

 \section{Conclusions}

-In this article, we develop two types of rotated-$Q_1$ nonconforming IFE spaces based on the different types of degrees of freedom.
+In this article, we develop the rotated-$Q_1$ nonconforming IFE space based on integral value degrees of freedom.
 This new IFE space can be used in the usual Galerkin formulation to solve elliptic interface problems.
-Both of these IFE spaces are proved to have optimal approximation capabilities.
-Error analysis of the Galerkin IFE solutions using integral-value degrees of freedom shows the optimal convergence rates in both energy and the $L^2$ norms.
+The IFE space is proved to have optimal approximation capabilities.
+Error analysis of the Galerkin IFE solutions using integral-value degrees of freedom shows the quasi-optimal convergence rates in both energy and the $L^2$ norms.